-Fentanyl is a synthetic opiate drug.
-This drug is in the same class as very powerful painkillers like heroin, methadone, morphine, OxyContin, Vicodin, Lortab, Dilaudid, etc. Fentanyl is extremely potent and considered to be nearly 100 times more potent than morphine.
-It is marketed under different brand names depending on its mode of administration; for instance, Duragesic is fentanyl as a transdermal patch form and Subsys is a sublingual spray used to treat pain associated with cancer.
+Fentanyl is a synthetic opioid in the same class of drugs as very powerful painkillers like heroin, methadone, morphine, OxyContin, Vicodin, Lortab, Dilaudid, etc.1,2 Fentanyl is extremely potent and considered to be nearly 100 times more potent than morphine and 50 times more potent than heroin.2

 Dangers of Fentanyl Use

 Fentanyl should be used under the active supervision of a physician and according to its prescribed purposes.
 Even when used as directed by a doctor, there are risks with using this potent medication, including life-threatening allergic reaction and respiratory depression.5

 Mixing fentanyl with other medications that depress the central nervous system can also be life-threatening.5 Physicians should be made aware of all the medications a patient currently takes prior to prescribing fentanyl.

 Misuse of a drug occurs when a person uses a drug in a manner that is inconsistent with its prescribed instructions.
 Misuse can occur in both individuals who have a prescription for the drug or those who do not have a prescription.
 Addiction is characterized by chronic substance misuse that results in significant problems for the person, including problems with physical or mental health, in everyday functioning, and those that cause significant distress and/or impairment.6

 One of the major risks associated with the misuse or abuse of fentanyl is the potential to overdose on the drug.7 Fentanyl is an extremely potent drug and individuals can overdose on relatively small amounts of the drug.